 The benefits — apart from being kind to the environment — are huge.

 Incredibly cheap to run (fuel costs from just 2p a mile and you can get 100% charge for around 2 quid) plus you can charge it up at home or join one (or more) of the networks and charge at the points across the UK.

 There’s no road tax to pay; or congestion charge if you’re travelling into central London.
 In some cases there is also free parking plus you can actually charge for free too in certain places.

 For town or city dwellers they’re absolutely genius.
 Although, even for country bumpkins like us, if you planned your route well enough and knew where all the charge points were for a long journey, it would be a fab option.

 It’s not something we’d have ever considered before now but I can really, really see the benefits.

 Whilst we had the Nissan Leaf we took part in a little electric vehicle challenge (#EVChallenge) to see if an electric car is all it’s cracked up to be.

-The first test was to see if we could drive into central London, for a day out, for less than £5.
+Could we drive into central London, for a day out, for less than £5?

 We absolutely smashed it — we managed to get there and park for less than a fiver.
 Very impressive and definitely an eye opener.